isomerpages/nparks-naturekakis/all/nature-kakis-happenings/_posts/2024-05-05-post-Community In Bloom.md

 go above and beyond to spread the love of gardening.</p>
 <h3>Community In Bloom projects</h3>
 <h4>Garden Open Houses</h4>
-<p>Having an open house at a Community Garden is a great way to bring people
+<p>Having an open house at a community garden is a great way to bring people
 together to learn more about plants and greenery!</p>
 <p></p>
 <div class="isomer-image-wrapper">